Elisassa/Order-Fulfillment-System/README.md

     // Method to display the status of stations in the assembly line void display(std::ostream& os) const;
 };

-Workstation Functionality
+## Workstation Functionality
 The Workstation class represents individual workstations that process orders and update inventory.
 Each workstation fills items and moves orders to the next station in the assembly line.

-// Example code demonstrating Workstation class

 class Workstation {
 public: